Dave Stevens (amputee sportsman)

-Stevens played minor league baseball for the St. Paul Saints in 1996.
+At Wickenburg High School (Wickenburg, Arizona), 1980–1984, Stevens was a three-sport athlete playing football, baseball and wrestling.
+He set three Arizona state records: most takedowns in wrestling, most career baseball walks, and the season record for walks.

 He was a college athlete at Augsburg College where he played varsity football, baseball and wrestled.
 While at Augsburg College, Stevens also traveled to Ireland, Australia and New Zealand to play football for Team USA.
-He has been featured on "That's Incredible" (1981) CBS Morning News, The Today Show, Good Morning America, This Week in Baseball, Baseball Tonight, Extra, USA Today, That's Incredible Reunion (2002) Sports Illustrated, Baseball America, The National Enquirer, Star Magazine, People, ESPN's SportsCenter and hundreds of other news and sports periodicals.
-He also appears in 2 books about his career "Slouching Toward Fargo" by Neal Karlan and "Baseball Graffiti" by Ed Howsam.

-At Wickenburg High School (Wickenburg, Arizona), 1980–1984, Stevens was a three-sport athlete playing football, baseball and wrestling.
-He set three Arizona state records: most takedowns in wrestling, most career baseball walks, and the season record for walks.

-He stands 3-foot 2-inches tall and runs using his hands.
+He was also invited to the Olympic Baseball West Regional tryouts in 1983, playing in the outfield with former Major League players Barry Bonds and Oddibe McDowell.

+After his college career, Stevens played independent league baseball for the St. Paul Saints in 1996.
 During his time with the Saints he was proficient at catching fly balls that landed within 25 feet of him.
 Marty Scott was the Saints manager when Stevens played, "He touched a place in my heart," Scott said.
 "He's limited physically, but it's not a handicap.
 I have admiration for what he's accomplished."
-Stevens is also one of the few players to ever Pinch Hit for Darryl Strawberry in his professional career.
+During his time with the Saints, Stevens also became one of the few players ever to pinch hit for Darryl Strawberry in his professional career.
 Stevens also started 1 game at 2nd base with the Saints.

-Dave has tried out for the Dallas Cowboys, the Cincinnati Reds and the Minnesota Twins.
-He was also invited to the Olympic Baseball West Regional tryouts in 1983, playing in the outfield with former Major League players Barry Bonds and Oddibie McDowell.
-He has also worked out with the Tampa Rays and Minnesota Twins in Florida, taking batting and fielding practice, as well as throwing out the first pitch in 3 games.
-Dave continues to work out with Minor League baseball teams around the country showing what he can do even after 50 – without legs.